emergent-analytics/workstreams/ws2/README.md

 ## Airbnb analysis

 The Airbnb folder contains the analysis done on the InsideAirbnb data: http://insideairbnb.com/get-the-data.html.
+The aim of this analysis is to offer data-driven insights into the new trends in tourism and hospitality.
+The following summarises the content of Airbnb notebooks.

-A predictive model using FBProphet characterizes the expected Airbnb demand if Covid-19 pandemic did not happen.
-The user can see the effect created by the pandemic.
-Additionally, a geo distribution of the Airbnb demand in cities around the world provides insights into the new trends in hospitality.
+* Predictive_Model.ipynb - Predictive model using FBProphet that characterizes the expected Airbnb demand if Covid-19 pandemic did not happen.
+* Geo_Distribution_Tourism.ipynb - Geo distribution of the Airbnb demand in cities around the world

 The following blog post can provide more information.